 To help users navigate through a very long page, the website opts for large images and fonts, with every screen packing one message only.
 This single-column layout doesn’t overwhelm the visitors and comes across as very direct and to-the-point.

 One quarter in, the layout separates into a multi-grid design to communicate and compare several beverage options, before merging into a single-column look again.

 What is common in all of these website areas is that there is a lot of “breathing” space.
-White space ensures there is no copy clutter, keeping visitor’s gaze centered to most important sections of the site at all times.
+White space ensures there is no copy clutter, keeping visitors’ gaze centered on the most essential sections of the site at all times.

-This unique user-journey ends with the conversion point at the bottom.
-The visitors are given two options: to call or text the expert that will keep them informed on promos, products, retail locations or to subscribe for updates.
+This unique user journey ends with the conversion point at the bottom.
+The visitors are given two options: to call or text the expert that will keep them informed on promos, products and retail locations or to subscribe for updates.

 The site’s call-to-action buttons come in various shapes and sizes.
 The most prevalent one is “Buy Now,” which blends into the color scheme of the page section it’s in.
 When a user hovers over it, it inverts the colors.
 For the items that are out of stock, the button copy reads “Sold Out.”

 Other CTAs that appear include “Shop Merch,” “Order From Us” and “Visit a Dispensary.”

 If you are looking to create a visually compelling website for your small business, check our list of the best small business website design companies.